-The Septage Receiving Facility was inspected on July 7, 2022.
-The facility, inclusive of liquid pumps, solids discharges area, liquids discharge area, and office building appeared to be in good working condition.
+The Septage Receiving Facility was inspected on April 26, 2023.
+The facility, inclusive of liquid pumps, solids discharges area, liquid discharge area, and office building, appeared to be in good working condition.
+At time of inspection, there was rust and corrosion present on pipes associated with pumps.
+The valves and piping on effluent conduit have rust and corrosion present.
+Rehabilitation is recommended.
+Retaining walls in washout bay and solid bay need rehabilitation.

-Facility modifications for FY 2023:
+Facility modifications for FY 2024:

-Construction of new administrative building
+Construction of new administrative building and reconfiguration of pump locations.